cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Timer Controller
 ^^^^^^^^^^^^^^^^
-The timer controller generates a few important signals, like active, update, and reset.
-It parses and controls other submodules through these signals.
+The timer controller generates important signals, like active, update, and reset, arm and update counter.
+It controls other submodules through these signals.

--    Active signal: It is a control signal through which a sub-module can either enable or disable its operations.
+- The active signal: It is a control signal through which a sub-module can either enable or disable its operations.
--    update signal: It informs the sub-module when to update the latest configured CSR values to perform their operations.
+- The update signal: It informs the sub-module when to update the latest configured CSR values to perform their operations.
--    reset signal: It resets the submodules.
+- The reset signal: It resets the submodules.
+- The arm signal: It is passed to input stage for further processing of the input signal.
+- The update counter signal: It informs the updown counter to update the latest configured CSR values to perform its operations.

-The active signal is driven by a different value in the following 2 conditions:
+The active signal is enabled(1) or disabled(0) using below conditions:

--    The active signal driven by value '1', when the START bitfield is '1' in the REG_TIM[0-3]_CMD CSR.
+- The active signal for each timer is driven high ('1') when the corresponding START bitfield is set to '1' in its respective REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3).
--    The active signal is driven by value '0'.
-When the START bitfield is '0' and the STOP bitfield is '1' in the REG_TIM[0-3]_CMD CSR.
+- The active signal for each timer is driven low ('0') when the corresponding START bitfield is '0' and the STOP bitfield is set to '1' in its respective REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3).

-The update signal is always driven by the value UPDATE bitfield in the REG_TIM[0-3]_CMD CSR, and the controller reset signal is driven by the value RESET bitfield in the REG_TIM[0-3]_CMD CSR.
+The update and update counter signals are always driven by the UPDATE bitfield value in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3), and the controller reset signal is driven by the RESET bitfield value in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3).
-The update and reset signals are parsed to all sub-modules if any one of the following 2 conditions is satisfied:
+The update, update counter and reset signals are passed to all sub-modules if any one of the following 2 conditions is satisfied:

-- if START bitfield is 0 in the REG_TIM[0-3]_CMD CSR.
+- If the START bitfield is '0' in the respective REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3).
-- if START bitfield is '1' in the REG_TIM[0-3]_CMD CSR and active signal is '1'.
-When the Timer starts for the first time.
+- If the START bitfield is '1' in the respective REG_TIMx_CMD CSR and the active signal is driven high ('1'), this condition applies when the timer starts for the first time.

 Input Stage
 ^^^^^^^^^^^

-Input stage receives the 48-bit input (i.e, 32-bit ext_sig_i from APB GPIO and 4 PWM output signals of the 4 timers each) and based on CSR configurations, it selects the clock, input pin, and operating mode to generate the output event signal.
+Input stage receives the 48-bit input (i.e, 32-bit ext_sig_i from APB GPIO and 16-bit PWM signals (4-bit PWM output signals of the 4 timers each)).
-It selects the clock, input pin, and operating mode to generate the output event signal.
-Input source is selected based on the value of the INSEL bitfield of REG_TIM[0-3]_CFG CSR.
+Depending on CSR configurations, it selects the clock, input pin, and operating mode to generate the output event signal.
+Input source is selected based on the value of the INSEL bitfield of REG_TIMx_CFG CSR (where x = 0 to 3 for Timer0 to Timer3).
+If the INSEL bitfield is '7', then 7th bit of 48 bit input is selected for further processing.
+Input stage operation is synchronized using HCLK or reference clock, based on the value of the CLKSEL bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3):

+- If CLKSEL = 1, it process the input signal as per MODE at every posistive edge of the reference clock.

+- If REF_CLK_EN_BIT = 0, it process the input signal as per MODE at every posistive edge of the system clock (HCLK).
-At every positive edge of the selected clock and selected input signal, the Input stage uses the bitfield MODE in REG_TIM[0-3]_CFG CSR to generate an output event signal according to the information below:
+When the timer controller asserts the active signal, then at every positive edge of the selected clock and selected input signal, the Input stage uses the bitfield MODE in REG_TIMx_CFG CSR (where x = 0 to 3 for Timer0 to Timer3) to generate an output event signal according to the information below:

 - If MODE is 3’b000